1852 Flatbush Avenue - 2nd Floor

 |Client Update - quarterly newsletter||

-Like other industries, this is a market-driven industry that is operating in a challenging world.
-As with any business, unexpected problems are part of this industry: Delays during preflight inspection, inclement weather conditions, flight cancellations, overbooking, aircraft turning back because of overweight, aircraft circling the airport in mid-air because landing gear can't work, broken fans in passenger cabins, labor disputes, lost and delayed baggage, and disruptive passengers.
+Industry Challenges:- Like other industries, this is a market-driven industry that is operating in a challenging world.
+As with any business, unexpected problems are part of this industry:- Delays during preflight inspection; Inclement weather conditions; Flight cancellations; Overbooking; Aircraft turning back because of overweight; Aircraft circling the airport in mid-air because landing gear can't work; Go around or abort landing; Broken fans in passenger cabins; Lost and delay of baggage; Disruptive passengers; Strikes; Wage freeze; Furloughs; Layoffs; Mergers & Acquisitions; Economic Recessions; Government Bailouts; and COVID-19 pandamic shut down that almost decimate the industry.
+However, despite those obstacles, it remains Resilient, Aggressive and proactive while making Prudent and steady shifts/changes in its strategy.
+This industry is amazing.

-A large airline can handle about 200,000 calls and about 300,000 pieces of luggage daily.
-It can schedule 2,000 flights daily and have 50 different fares attached to each flight because there are many variables in its pricing system/mechanism.
-TSA screening does contribute to baggage delays causing 1% of the luggage not to be on the same flight with the customer.
+Reservations, Passengers and Cargo:- A large carrier like American or Easy-Jet with about 4,000 pilots on its books can handle about 200,000 calls and about 300,000 pieces of luggage daily.
+It can schedule 1,800 to 2,000 daily flights and have about 50 different fares attached to each flight because there are many variables in its pricing system/mechanism.
+TSA screening, while it is important, does contribute to baggage delays causing 1% of the luggage not to be on the same flight with the customer/passenger.
 About 70% of the luggage that is handled by a carrier may have to be routed to connecting flights.
-Sometimes they may have to be sorted and driven to a lot of different planes.
+Sometimes they may have to be sorted and driven to a lot of different aircrafts or planes.

 The Airline Income